Early dramatics key in Pentwater softball's regional loss to Lake Leelanau St. Mary

-HOLTON — Pentwater’s season came to a close with a 6-3 loss to Lake Leelanau St. Mary in Saturday's regional semifinal, but head coach Steve Rossiter may question what could have been after a controversial call that ended a momentous first inning.
+HOLTON — Pentwater’s season came to a close with a 6-3 loss to Lake Leelanau St. Mary in Saturday’s MHSAA Division 4 regional semifinal, but coach Steve Rossiter may question what could have been after a controversial call that ended a momentous first inning.

 As the visiting team, the Falcons began the day at the plate and found themselves with the bases loaded in the first inning.
-With two outs and multiple runners in scoring position, Mackenna Hasil stepped up to bat.
+With two outs, Mackenna Hasil stepped up to bat.
 Hasil took her stance, loaded up and knocked in what appeared to be two runs.

 Fans cheered as runners crossed the plate, but joy turned to frustration as umpires conversed before calling the inning to an end with the scoreboard reading only 1-0.
 The second Falcon to cross the plate was called out for not touching the plate.